Gorilla LogoHome

 Below are some classic personality tasks:

 This Questionnaire administers the Ten Item Personality Inventory (TIPI) of the Big 5 Personality Measure.
-This obtains scores and ratings of a person's traits: openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism, which are then presented in a second results questionnaire.
+This measures the traits of openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism.
 Reference: Wikipedia

 Barratt Impulsiveness Scale (BIS-11) - QB2